pymupdf/PyMuPDF/docs/functions.rst

    .. method:: Page.get_contents()

       PDF only: Retrieve a list of :data:`xref` of :data:`contents` objects of a page.
 May be empty or contain multiple integers.
-If the page is cleaned (:meth:`Page.clean_contents`), it will be one entry at most.
+If the page is cleaned (:meth:`Page.clean_contents`), it will be no more than one entry.
 The "source" of each `/Contents` object can be individually read by :meth:`Document.xref_stream` using an item of this list.
 Method :meth:`Page.read_contents` in contrast walks through this list and concatenates the corresponding sources into one `bytes` object.

       :rtype: list[int]